tc39/proposal-pipeline-operator/README.md

 There was an [informal proposal for such a **split mix** of two pipe operators][split mix], which was set aside in favor of single-operator proposals.
+This split mix might return as a proposal after Hack pipes.

 [split mix]: https://github.com/tc39/proposal-pipeline-operator/wiki#proposal-3-split-mix

-Split mix might return as a proposal after Hack pipes.
-In the meantime, [`Function.pipe` might get standardized][helpers], which may obviate much of the need for an F#-pipe operator, while not closing off an F#-pipe operator either.